 How Long Does It Take to Do a Psychiatric Evaluation?

 The duration of a psychiatric evaluation varies from one person to another.
-The degree of information needed can predict the duration of an assessment.
-Typically, a psychiatric evaluation lasts for 30 to 90 minutes.
-At Orange County, evaluations take approximately 2 hours to ensure a comprehensive and accurate evaluation.
+The degree of information needed can predict the time of an assessment.
+Typically, a psychiatric review lasts for 30 to 90 minutes.
+At TMS Health and Wellness, evaluations take approximately 2 hours to ensure a comprehensive and accurate assessment.